 * NightmareFuel: The bridge of "Giants" features a monologue by a CreepyChild:

 -->This house is haunted by the ghost of Adam Smith,\\

 The Wealth of Nations and the further death of innocence.\\

 To rule the world, the desire of every man,\\

 ** The last couple tracks on ''The End Is Here''.

-** Try listening to "World Without End" ever again without choking up just a little.
+** "World Without End" isn't particularly sad-sounding, but the lyrics on the other hand...try listening to it ever again without choking up just a little.
 Especially the live version from ''The End is Here''.
 Tears will ensue.